gregswindle/project-guidelines/docs/PRE_RELEASE_CHECKLIST.md

-# Pre-release checklist for `generator-apiproxy`
+# Pre-release checklist for `product-name`
-> Before you release `generator-apiproxy`, ensure the following conditions are
+> Before you release `product-name`, ensure the following conditions are
 > met.

 ## Table of contents